 The companies have played a significant role in supporting rural economies.
 In West Africa, for example, through the Aga Khan Fund for Economic Development, the AKDN supplies agricultural extension services to more than 100,000 cotton farmers, operates cotton ginneries and exports finished products.
 Its social programmes offer microfinance, education, health and sanitation to the farmers.

-In the 1990s and early in the new millennium, these investments were accompanied by the need for new investments in the emerging economies of Central Asia, in particular, in Tajikistan and Afghanistan.>
+In the 1990s and early in the new millennium, these endeavours were accompanied by new investments made in the emerging economies of Central Asia, in particular, in Tajikistan and Afghanistan.>